hxngillani/ASE-LAB-8/README.md

 # ASE-LAB-8
+What will I do?
-Orchestrate building and testing a python application with PyInstaller.
+Orchestrate building and testing a python application with PyInstaller Get familiar with CI/CD with Jenkins.
+Write a Jenkinsfile for tic-tac-toe.